 Unfortunately, this collaboration would be one of the final times that the trio would record together.
 By the end of the 1950s, almost as soon as they joined forces, the group began to splinter as Dave Lambert, Jon Hendricks, and Annie Ross would each begin to pursue solo projects.
 Lambert and Hendricks did record a few more times with some Annie Ross replacements like Yolande Bavan.
 But then Dave Lambert died in an automobile accident in 1966.
 Jon Hendricks’ long-time musical partner was gone, and he was left to make a career on his own.

 In the 1960s and 1970s, Jon Hendricks career moved in different directions.
 He spent time in England, gaining a following there, and embarking on tours around Europe and Africa.
 He later moved back to the states, where he began to teach jazz at a few colleges in California and critique jazz as a reviewer for The San Francisco Chronicle.
-He also created a stage show in 1974 called Evolution of the Blues, which chronicled the history of African-American music.
+He also created a stage show in 1974 called Evolution of the Blues, which chronicled the history of African-American music…MUSIC CLIP

-In the 1970s, 80s, and 90s, Hendricks performed most often with his family, including his wife Judith and his children Michelle, Aria, and Eric.
-These family members make appearances on groups he created called "Jon Hendricks and Company" or "Jon Hendricks and his All-Stars," recreating the magic he made with Lambert, Hendricks, and Ross.
+During the 1970s, 80s, and 90s, Hendricks performed most often with his family, including his wife Judith and his children Michelle, Aria, and Eric.
+These family members make appearances on groups he created called Jon Hendricks and Company and Jon Hendricks and his All-Stars, recreating the magic he made with Lambert, Hendricks, and Ross.MUSIC CLIP

 Jon Hendricks’ career lasted well into the 21st century.
-He continued to perform with his family, with Annie Ross, and with singers from the generation that he inspired, like Kurt Elling, and Darmon Meader from the New York Voices.
+He continued to perform... with his family, with Annie Ross, and with singers from the generation that he inspired, like Kurt Elling, and Darmon Meader from the New York Voices.